Validation Analysis

 Reverse cut

-If the water curtain effect caused by standard section preparation in special samples interferes with the observation of the target area, reverse-sectioning is chosen for sample preparation.
+When the water‑film effect generated during standard cross‑section preparation in special samples interferes with the observation of the target region, an inverted‑cutting technique is employed for sample preparation.

 Get a quote